|Teaching method||Contact hours|

 - (ultra) structure, organisation and function of cells, organelles, membranes and biomolecules;

-- basic principals of cellular functions: transcription, translation, replication, mitosis, meiosis, cell differentiation;
+- basic principles of cellular functions: transcription, translation, replication, mitosis, meiosis, cell differentiation;

-- basic principals of cell structure, movement and intracellular trafficking;
+- basic principles of cell structure, movement and intracellular trafficking;

-- basic principals of intra- and extra-cellular communication: receptors and signaling pathways;
+- basic principles of intra- and extra-cellular communication: receptors and signaling pathways;

 - basic cell biological assays;

 - skills as defined under 'activities' and 'examination'.

 Every week is started with a new theme.
 This is introduced during plenary lectures.
 Theory is supported by ICT modules.
 Subsequently students work in small groups of 10-12 students wherein they are offered case studies with specific tasks that have to be prepared during the week and presented in group discussions at the end of each week.
 Cases should challenge the students to analyse the related subjects in the light of the weekly theme.
 The weekly learning goals comprise the knowledge needed to understand and explain the case.

 Laboratory practicals are a mandatory part of the course.
 The biological assays chosen are related to the weekly theme as well as the cases under study.
 Techniques applied are microscopy and cell biological analyses, supported by computer modules and films.
 Practical reports provide basic skills in scientific writing.

 Practical (lab) training is compulsory and includes two short practical reports that have to meet defined standards.
 Weekly group discussion/presentation also forms a mandatory skills training and can be rewarded with a maximum of 0.5 bonus point for the final examination (valid during the 3 exams of this course year).
 The final exam is computer based and comprises 90 multiple choice questions that cover the theoretical and practical learning outcomes of the course.
 A minimum mark of 5.5 is required.